RaiMan/SikuliX-2014/README.md

 SikuliX-2014 (current version 1.1.0)
 ============

-NOT stable yet <br /> do not fork yet nor download for testing
+NOT stable currently <br /> do not fork yet nor download for testing
 ============

 This Maven multi-module setup contains everything to <br />